Get insider access

 39.93 dB

 The Focal Bathys' leakage performance is alright.
 Leakage is spread across the frequency spectrum but is slightly worse from the mid to treble range.
 This means the audio bleed sounds somewhat thin.
-If you're listening to audio in a quiet environment, others around you will hear it.
-It shouldn't be too noticeable in a busier space like an office.
+If you listen to audio in a quiet environment, others around you will hear it.
+However, it won't be too noticeable in a busier space like an office.

 Microphone